-- 1. Recycle, reuse or otherwise divert from landfill at least 95% of all construction and demolition waste.
-This target exceeds the local Construction and Demolition (C+D) ordinance but has been achieved on many projects in the San Francisco bay area at no extra cost, and with some savings due to reduced landfill tipping fees. - Adopt and support waste management practices that target a zero waste goal, defined as >98% diversion of total waste from landfills and incineration.
+- Recycle, reuse or otherwise divert from landfill at least 95% of all construction and demolition waste.
+This target exceeds the local Construction and Demolition (C+D) ordinance but has been achieved on many projects in the San Francisco bay area at no extra cost, and with some savings due to reduced landfill tipping fees. - 2.
+Adopt and support waste management practices that target a zero waste goal, defined as >98% diversion of total waste from landfills and incineration.
 Similar standards and goals implemented by San Francisco and Recology will be considered.
-Incorporate waste prevention, recycling, composting, toxic and electronic waste collection, and community education and training. - 3.
-Show steady progress toward the zero waste goal of >98% diversion of total waste from landfills and incineration by 2030. - 4.
-Show steady progress toward creating energy production from bio-waste material by 2030.
+Incorporate waste prevention, recycling, composting, toxic and electronic waste collection, and community education and training.
+Consider reuse of materials on tenant improvements to reduce material usage and waste to landfill.

-- 6. Construct buildings for durability to minimize damage in disaster and resulting waste.
-Such standards as BSD-144: Increasing the Durability of Building Constructions, Joseph Lstiburek, 12/21/2006 should be consulted. - 7.
+- 3. Show steady progress toward the zero waste goal of >98% diversion of total waste from landfills and incineration by 2030. - 4.
+Show steady progress toward creating energy production from bio-waste material by 2030. - 6.
+Construct buildings for durability to minimize damage in disaster and resulting waste.
+Such standards as Building Science Digests BSD-144: Increasing the Durability of Building Constructions, Joseph Lstiburek, 12/21/2006 should be consulted. - 7.
 Working with Recology on the planned expansion and upgrade of the Brisbane waste management facility, optimize the opportunities for Zero Waste to include: - a.
 Comprehensive recycling, composting, and waste reduction program - b.
 Bio-energy opportunities from local sources to support renewable energy use at the Brisbane Baylands site.